What is Global Youth Week?

 Take part in the GYW Facebook competition by organising an event in your area that is geared towards young people; take loads of photos and video; then submit it to our official Facebook page for your chance to win a half page feature in our bi-annual magazine!.

 In the past the RSCDS has awarded grants to a schools’ project in the Scottish Borders, a teachers’ course in Glasgow and sustainable workshop weekend in Germany.
-The development awards will be on offer in 2019 and we encourage you to submit your proposal!
+We encourage you to submit your proposal!

 Submitted by Joana Stausberg: